Are you having trouble with your Facebook post image not showing?

 The easiest fix is to add a new post by using the URL of the page you want to share.

-If you are not sure how to copy the URL link from your blog post, read our article on how to copy and paste a URL link.
+Not sure how to copy the URL link from your blog post?
+You can read our article on how to copy and paste a URL link.

-Go to your Facebook post editor on mobile and desktop.
+Go to your Facebook post editor on mobile or desktop.

 Where it says Write a post, paste your page link to your blog post.

 You can see my pasted URL link at the top.
 It might take a few seconds, but if your image renders, then all is okay with your image and link previews.

 The next step is to add your text.
 You can overwrite the URL link if you like because your image will be the link.

 Now you can post your shared link, and everything will work perfectly.
 You might also want to delete your earlier post that had no image.

 Fix 2.
 If your image still fails, use the Facebook Debugger

 If step one is not successful, there is another way to get Facebook to recognise your image.

 You need to go to a Facebook developers page called the Facebook Sharing Debugger.
 It is also sometimes called the Facebook Link Debugger.

 You will see this screen when you reach the debugger tool.